Coming Soon…Interfaith’s Family Empowerment Center

 CHILDCARE AND YOUTH SERVICES CENTER

 We will begin by addressing the need for affordable, extended hours childcare via the new Childcare and Youth Services Center (middle building in the picture).
-This center will serve children from 0 to 18 years of age via our new childcare center and expanded after school and summer programming.
+This center will serve children from 0 to 18 years of age through expanded after-school and summer programming.
 Doing so will ensure that children are equipped with the tools needed to break the cycle of poverty as their parents receive the supported needed to overcome it.
-(Ground-breaking in the Summer of 2017)
+(Ground-breaking in November 2017)

 ADULT EDUCATION CENTER

-Next, we will address the need for training and financial support via the new Career and Financial Coaching Center (building on the left) This center will expand on-site career coaching, offer extended training sessions on nights and weekends, and provide financial coaching services for families in crisis.
-(Ground-breaking in the Summer of 2017)
+Next, we will address the need for training and financial support via the new Career and Financial Coaching Center (building on the left).
+This center will expand on-site career coaching, offer extended training sessions on nights and weekends, and provide financial coaching services for families in crisis.
+(Ground-breaking in November 2017)

 WHY IS IT IMPORTANT?